Milan in Italy ranks high on the list of Europe’s coolest cities and is a beautiful and exciting place to visit.

 Take some time to discover the magnificent interior but make sure to go all the way up to the roof terrace from where you’ll get to admire the whole city from a bird’s eye view.

 That’s also where the golden statue of the Madonnina from 1774 is located – a symbol and a protector of Milan and its citizens.

-Insider Tip: Want to “bring” a REALLY unique souvenir back home?
-You can actually “adopt” one of the 135 spires, by donating the money you’ll support its restoration and maintenance.
+Insider Tip: Do you want to “bring” a REALLY unique souvenir back home?
+You can actually “adopt” one of the 135 spires and, by donating the money, you’ll support its restoration and maintenance.

 Right next to the Milan Cathedral there is another recognizable landmark of the city – the Galleria Vittorio Emanuele II.

 The building dates back to the 19th century but it underwent a major restoration after a bombing raid during the II World War turned it into a rubble.

 The Galleria Vittorio Emanuele II is filled with high-end stores, stylish cafes and renowned and costly restaurants that will transport you into a world of luxury and opulence.

 If you take a walk around the Galleria you’ll very likely notice a crowd of people twisting in the bull portrait mosaic on the floor.

 Legend has it that repeating the process three times on your right foot brings years of luck and prosperity – there’s nothing to lose by trying.

 #3 Top Things to do in Milan: Enjoying a Performance at Teatro alla Scala